 Personas are a good way to target groups through demographics.
 But today, for high net worth users who are diverse, aligning the solution to their values is a more effective approach.

 The use of personas has been a mainstay in the process and workflow of designing digital products and marketing strategy for a long time.
 It’s taught in every technology, art, and marketing program.
-You create fictional people to represent actual users, generalize their needs and preferences, then build a solution that caters to them.
+You create fictional people to represent actual users, group their needs and preferences, then build a solution that caters to each audience type.

-We started seeing the problem with this approach as our focus on luxury travel became narrower.
-Personas were doing a poor job of representing the users we were targeting on behalf of our clients.
-Sure there are similarities between corporate travelers, wedding guests, or families.
-But personas can feel like a scattershot approach that tries to accommodate too many users in the same solution.
+This approach became problematic for us as our focus on luxury travel became narrower.
+Personas were not effective in targetting our clients’ users.
+There are similarities between corporate travelers, wedding guests, or families.
+But personas feel like a scattershot approach that tries to accommodate too many users in the same solution.
 It also dilutes the messaging and marketing focus.

 A changing demographic

 We work with a small segment of the travel and hospitality market.
 They’re high-income earners with high net worth.
 It’s easy enough to include income level or wealth within personas, but using a fictional rich person oversimplifies what is otherwise a very diverse group.

 High net worth and ultra high net worth users (HNW & UHNW) used to be a homogenous bunch.
 They wore monocles, dressed in tuxedos, and traveled the world in gilded buggies.
 But this is no longer the case, and a pattern we’ve observed through our work.
 Sure there are still 80-year-old oil barons that eat foie gras for breakfast and light cigars with 100 dollar bills.
 But among them are 24-year-old hedge fund managers, 30-year-old former Facebook executives, and Barron Trump.
 They’re reall diverse, and don’t fit neatly into personas.

 Transitioning to Values